tskit-dev/tskit/docs/c-api.rst

 ---------------

-In this example we load a tree sequence file, and then traverse the first tree in three different ways:
+In this example we load a tree sequence file, and then traverse the first tree in four different ways:

+1. We first traverse the tree in preorder and postorder using the :c:func:`tsk_tree_preorder` :c:func:`tsk_tree_postorder` functions to fill an array of nodes in the appropriate orders.
+This is the recommended approach and will be convenient and efficient for most purposes.

-1. We first traverse the tree in preorder using recursion.
-This is a very common way of navigating around trees and can be very convenient for some applications.
+2. As an example of how we might build our own traveral algorithms, we then traverse the tree in preorder using recursion.
+This is a very common way of navigating around trees and can be convenient for some applications.
 For example, here we compute the depth of each node (i.e., it's distance from the root) and use this when printing out the nodes as we visit them.

-2. Then we traverse the tree in preorder using an iterative approach.
+3. Then we traverse the tree in preorder using an iterative approach.
 This is a little more efficient than using recursion, and is sometimes more convenient than structuring the calculation recursively.
-Note that we allocate a stack here with space to hold the total number of nodes in the tree sequence.
-This is safe, but it likely to be a massive over estimate.
-However, this makes very little difference in practise even for tree sequences with millions of nodes since it's likely only the first page (usually 4K) will be written to and the rest of the stack will never therefore be mapped to physical memory.

-3. In the third example we iterate upwards from the samples rather than downwards from the root.
+4. In the third example we iterate upwards from the samples rather than downwards from the root.

 .. literalinclude:: ../c/examples/tree_traversal.c